Ventricular arrhythmias in heart failure and cardiomyopathy

 The prognostic significance of VPBs and NSVT varies with the etiology of the cardiomyopathy.
 In patients with left ventricular (LV) systolic dysfunction due to prior myocardial infarction (MI), VPBs and NSVT are associated with an increased risk of SCD.
 In contrast, in most other forms of cardiomyopathy (eg, nonischemic cardiomyopathy or valve disease), these arrhythmias do not appear to predict SCD .
 (See "Prophylaxis against ventricular arrhythmias during and after acute myocardial infarction".)

 The types of ventricular arrhythmias in patients with HF or cardiomyopathy, the effect of HF therapy on these arrhythmias, and the role of electrophysiologic testing will be reviewed here.
 The secondary and primary prevention of SCD in these patients, including a review of the causes of death in HF, and the importance of ventricular arrhythmias in other causes of cardiomyopathy, such as hypertrophic cardiomyopathy and arrhythmogenic right ventricular cardiomyopathy, are discussed separately.
-(See "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Hypertrophic cardiomyopathy: Assessment and management of ventricular arrhythmias and sudden cardiac death risk" and "Arrhythmogenic right ventricular cardiomyopathy: Treatment and prognosis".)
+(See "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Primary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Hypertrophic cardiomyopathy: Assessment and management of ventricular arrhythmias and sudden cardiac death risk" and "Arrhythmogenic right ventricular cardiomyopathy: Treatment and prognosis".)

 - Hynes BJ, Luck JC, Wolbrette DL, et al. Arrhythmias in Patients with Heart Failure.
 Curr Treat Options Cardiovasc Med 2002; 4:467.